Isabeau of Bavaria: Children

 The birth of each of Isabeau's 12 children is well chronicled; even the decoration schemes of the rooms in which she gave birth are described.
 She had six sons and six daughters.
 The first son, born in 1386, died as an infant and the last, Philip, born in 1407, lived a single day.
 Three others died young with only her youngest son, Charles VII, living to adulthood.
 Five of the six daughters survived; four were married and one, Marie (1393–1438), was sent at age four to be raised in a convent, where she became prioress.

 Her first son, Charles (b.
 1386), the first Dauphin, died in infancy.
 A daughter, Joan, born two years later, lived until 1390.
-The second daughter, Isabella (1389-1409) was married at age seven to Richard II of England and after his death to Charles, Duke of Orléans.
+The second daughter, Isabella (1389-1409) was married at age six to Richard II of England and after his death to Charles, Duke of Orléans.
 The third daughter, another Joan (1391–1433), who lived to age 42, married John VI, Duke of Brittany.
 The fourth daughter, Michelle (1395–1422), first wife to Philip the Good, died childless at age 27.
 Catherine of Valois, Queen of England (1401–1437), married Henry V of England; on his death she took Sir Owen Tudor as her second husband.

 Of her remaining sons, the second Dauphin was another Charles (1392–1401), who died at age eight of a "wasting illness".
 Louis, Duke of Guyenne (1397-1415), was the third Dauphin, married to Margaret of Nevers, who died at age 18.
 John, Duke of Touraine (1398-1417), the fourth Dauphin, the first husband of Jacqueline, Countess of Hainaut, died without issue, also at the age of 18.
 The fifth Dauphin, yet another Charles (1403-1461), became King Charles VII of France after his father's death.
 He was married to Marie of Anjou.
 Her last son, Philip, died in infancy in the year 1407.

 According to modern historians, Isabeau stayed in close proximity to the children during their childhood, had them travel with her, bought them gifts, wrote letters, bought devotional texts, and arranged for her daughters to be educated.
 She resisted separation and reacted against having her sons sent to other households to live (as was the custom at the time).
 Pintoin records that she was dismayed at the marriage contract that stipulated her third surviving son, John, be sent to live in Hainaut.
 She maintained relationships with her daughters after their marriages, writing letters to them frequently.
 She sent them out of Paris during an outbreak of plague, staying behind herself with the youngest infant, John, too young to travel.
 The Celestines allowed "whenever and as often as she liked, she and her children could enter the monastery and church ... their vineyards and gardens, both for devotion and for entertainment and pleasure of herself and her children."